antoinefalisse/3dpredictsim/ExternalFunctions/README.md

 We developed this code on Windows but provide dylibs for Mac users.
 We cannot guarantee that all will work smooth on Mac.
-Please report any issues: email me at antoine.falisse@kuleuven.be or submit an issue on GitHub.
+Please report any issues: email me at afalisse@stanford.edu or submit an issue on GitHub.

 From v2.0: